Corrosion is a natural process that can cause costly damage to your business or residence.

-- Apply a using an external DC electrical power source, with Impressed Current Anodes, which is used to provide sufficient current to prevent corrosion of the metal.
+- Apply a current using an external DC electrical power source with Impressed Current Anodes, which is used to provide sufficient current to prevent corrosion of the metal.

-**With all above protection measures a CP test must be conducted by a professional with a reading of at least -0.85 volts**
+**With all the above protection measures, a cathodic protection test must be conducted by a professional with a reading of at least -0.85 volts**

 Galvanization is also used for corrosion prevention of steel tanks.
-Cathodic protection is obtained by an application on the object to be protected by a layer of metallic zinc by either hot-dip galvanizing or electroplating.
-Zinc is traditionally used because it is less expensive, it adheres well to steel, and it provides Cathodic protection to the steel surface in case of damage of the zinc layer.
+Cathodic protection is obtained by applying a layer of metallic zinc, by either hot-dip galvanizing or electroplating, to the protected object.
+Zinc is traditionally used because it is less expensive, it adheres well to steel, and it provides Cathodic protection to the steel surface in case of damage to the zinc layer.